 By looking through your niche market, you'll not only see what types of content other people are consuming, you'll find out what's most popular.

 That means you write not only a new blog post, but one on a subject that the most people in your niche are consuming and sharing across Facebook, Twitter, Google+ and Pinterest.
 Therefore, that's the subject that more people are likely to share once you write and publish the blog post.

 6. Search Reddit for ideas.

 A lot of marketers ignore Reddit because it's so notoriously hostile to obvious marketing and many Reddit visitors are so notoriously rude in their treatment of anybody they don't like.

 However, it gets tens of millions of visitors and has tens of thousands of subreddits, so it's a great source of market intelligence and blog ideas.

 Find the subreddits that most closely match your business, subscribe to them, and check out the posts and the discussions.
 You'll soon see what questions your prospects are asking a lot.
 Answer them with a blog post.

-Before long, you'll realize you will never run out of fresh blog post ideas.
+Before long, you'll realize you will never run out of blog post ideas, check out our experience with Verblio.
 The challenge will be finding enough time to write them all.
 So hire us to write your rough drafts ;)